Don’t let prostate cancer stop you from finding affordable life insurance. We’ll help you.

-The reason why is that underwriters need to see proof that radiation treatment has worked for you and that other side effects if any have no negative impact on underwriting.
+The reason why is that insurance underwriters need to see proof that radiation treatment has worked.

-It’s crucial for you to have all PSA level readings from the time treatment started until now.
+It’s crucial for you to have your entire PSA history available from initial PSA testing through now.

-If your PSA level has increased by 0.2 ng/ml or greater since its lowest reading, most underwriters will consider this as a recurrence.
+If your PSA level has increased by 0.2 ng/ml or greater since its lowest reading, this may be viewed as a recurrence.